200percentmicky/chadmusic/docs/configuration/env_variables.md

 <span class="badge-danger">:x: This field is deprecated.</span>

 For Spotify, this field dictates whether the bot should search for all tracks in parallel or not.
 This field is enabled by default.
 If searching in parallel, the bot will search for all tracks at the same time.
 If this field is disabled, then all tracks will be searched one link at a time.

+### USE_YOUTUBE_PLUGIN

+Toggles the use of the [YouTube Plugin](https://www.npmjs.com/package/@distube/youtube).
+This plugin is not needed for YouTube support.
+This toggle simply changes how YouTube tracks are extracted.
+If this plugin is set to `false`, any tracks from YouTube will be resolved through yt-dlp instead.

+!!! bug

+    Tracks will resolve slower and playlists will not work when this variable is set to false.
+This is a known issue.

 ### UPDATE_YTDLP
 <span class="badge-info">:information_source: This field was previously UPDATE_YOUTUBE_DL.</span>